Latest Revision- May 1, 2025

 -snip-

-Note that in African American Vernacular English, the word "sweet" can connote homosexuality when used to describe a male. but that connotation isn't meant or implied in these children's recreational rhymes.
+In contemporary African American Vernacular English the word "sweet" can imply male homosexuality.
+However, that connotation isn't meant or implied in these recreational rhymes.

 SELECTED EXAMPLES OF "A BISCUIT" RHYMES